btcbarkeep/aina-api/STRIPE_INTEGRATION_GUIDE.md

 - Ensure `STRIPE_SECRET_KEY` is set in environment variables
 - The endpoint will still work for free documents and authenticated users
+- Financials endpoints will return error messages but won't crash

 ### Payment verification fails

 - Check that session/payment intent status is "paid" and "complete"
 - Verify document ID is in session/payment intent metadata
 - Check Stripe dashboard for payment status

+### Subscription sync fails

+- Verify `stripe_customer_id` or `stripe_subscription_id` is set in database
+- Check Stripe dashboard to ensure subscription exists
+- Verify `STRIPE_SECRET_KEY` is correct and has proper permissions

+### Revenue data not showing

+- Ensure `STRIPE_SECRET_KEY` is configured
+- Check that subscriptions have valid `stripe_subscription_id` or `stripe_customer_id`
+- Verify Stripe API key has read access to subscriptions and invoices
+- Check server logs for Stripe API errors

+### Webhook not processing

+- Verify `STRIPE_WEBHOOK_SECRET` is set correctly
+- Check webhook endpoint URL is accessible
+- Verify webhook events are selected in Stripe Dashboard
+- Check server logs for webhook processing errors

 ### Rate limit issues